aashrafh/ReactBullets/README.md

 # ReactBullets
 While learning ReactJS, I took notes in the form of bullet points.
-Here are some points I wrote before start coding [Oud Frontend](https://github.com/AbdallahHemdan/oudFrontend) in addition to some helpfull rsources which was a helping hand.
+Here are some points I wrote before start coding [Oud Frontend](https://github.com/AbdallahHemdan/oudFrontend) in addition to some helpfull rsources which was a helping hand which may help you if you are learning ReactJS.

 ## JavaScript Overview:
 * JavaScript language has no concept of <strong>input</strong> or <strong>output</strong>.
 It is up to <strong>the host environment</strong> to provide mechanisms for communicating with the outside world.